fhriley/cloudflare-jwt-verify/README.md

 Using `cloudflare-jwt-verify`, you can configure your proxy instance to correctly authenticate cloudflare requests.

 This image will also work if you use a split DNS, where your app is also being served to an internal network that is not sending the Cloudflare token.
-Create the container with the `ALLOW_LOCAL=1` environment variable, and all private IPv4 address will be allowed through.
+Create the container with the `ALLOW_LOCAL=1` environment variable and all private IPv4 addresses will be allowed through.

 It can optionally set the verified claim information in the response headers.
 To do so, use the `AUTH_EMAIL_HEADER` and/or the `AUTH_USER_ID_HEADER` environment variables.